A red car drives up, the mp3 player is turned on, playing Bellbottoms by THE JON SPENCER BLUES EXPLOSION.

 When later, Doc doesn’t keep his promise, the relationship between Baby and Doc takes a strange turn.

 Baby quotes Monsters Inc., saying: “You and I are a team.
 Nothing is more important than our friendship.”
 But you don’t believe him because everything about the situation tells you that Baby is pressured to say those words.
-They sound rather ironic.
+They sound ironic.
+Fake.
 What friendship could Baby even talk about if he is so inferior?

 How does this work?